nglaeser/nglaeser.github.io/_posts/2024-08-14-onchain_rbe.md

 # Registration-Based Encryption (RBE)

-Summary: Similar to IBE, a user's identity serves as their public key, but the trusted third party/quorum is replaced with a transparent accumulator (called the "key curator").
+**Summary**: Similar to IBE, a user's identity serves as their public key, but the trusted third party/quorum is replaced with a transparent accumulator (called the "key curator").

 ![rbe](../../files/on-chain%20RBE.svg)